Meghan Markle Didn't Join the Royal Meeting -- Here's Why

-Meghan Markle and Prince Harry ‘Decided It Wasn’t Necessary’ for Her to Join the Royal Meeting
+Why Meghan Markle Didn't Join Prince Harry at the Royal Family Meeting

-Meghan Markle and Prince Harry might be a team, but that doesn't mean the Duchess of Sussex is involved in everything.
-On Monday, Harry met with the senior members of his family to discuss the couple's future within the British monarchy.

-“In the end, The Sussexes decided that it wasn’t necessary for The Duchess to join [the summit]," a Palace aide said.
+The royal source says that in the end, the Sussexes decided that it wasn't necessary for the duchess to join.

-According to royal reporter Emily Nash, Harry was in contact with Meghan while at Sandringham to keep her in the loop.

 Following Monday's meeting, Queen Elizabeth released a statement in support of her 35-year-old grandson and his wife.